-2020 was a year like no other and whilst many commentators predicted a V-shape recession after the Covid-19 outbreak it has been proven to be an L-shape.
-A sharp dip in economies across the globe, no immediate bounce back and a prolonged down period resulted in the reality of further lockdowns globally.
+2020 was a year like no other and whilst a V-shape recession was predicted after the Covid-19 outbreak, it has been proven to be an L-shape.
+A sharp dip in economies across the globe and no immediate bounce back resulted in the reality of further lockdowns globally.

 As the countdown to Christmas begins, Jonathan Hudson, founder of central London estate agent Hudsons Property, reflects on the activity for the past 2 months in the West End property market.